-- Acquire a supported version of Eclipse BIRT Report Designer (Report Designer).
-For information about the BIRT Report Designer versions supported for Fortify Software Security Center reports, see the Micro Focus Fortify Software System Requirement document. - For information about downloading Eclipse BIRT Report Designer, see "Acquiring the BIRT Report Designer" on the next page. - Load a Fortify Software Security Center report definition into Report Designer.

-You typically first export a report definition from Fortify Software Security Center, and then upload that report definition into Report Designer.
-For information about how to export a Fortify Software Security Center report definition, see "Downloading Report Templates" below.
+- 1. Acquire a supported version of Eclipse BIRT Report Designer (Report Designer). - For information about the BIRT Report Designer versions supported for Fortify Software Security Center reports, see the Micro Focus Fortify Software System Requirement document. - For information about downloading Eclipse BIRT Report Designer, see "Acquiring the BIRT Report Designer" on the next page. - 2.
+Load a Fortify Software Security Center report definition into Report Designer. - You typically first export a report definition from Fortify Software Security Center, and then upload that report definition into Report Designer.
+For information about how to export a Fortify Software Security Center report definition, see "Downloading Report Templates" on the next page.